alccrts/alccrts/README.md

 I'm Alec!
 Welcome to my portfolio where I shall be sharing my work as I advance my skills as a data specialist.

 I'm currently exploring the world of data analytics and steadily teaching myself various technical skills such as SQL, Python, R Studio and Data Viz.
 I am particularly excited about gaining analytical experience in the tech and media industries.
-I will use this Github page to document my experiments and my progress.
+I will use this Github page to document my experiments and progress.

 #### 📚 Table of Contents
 - [SQL Projects](#sql)